LPARS/ansible-role-puppet-server/README.md

     puppet_version: "8"

 The major version of Puppet/OpenVox to be installed.
+Defaults to version `8`.

     r10k_variant: "r10k"

 The variant of the r10k package to install.
 Choices include r10k and g10k.
 NOTE: Only used for Debian-based OSes.
+Defaults to `r10k`.
     git_server: ""
     git_user: ""
     git_repo: ""